mhalenza/RTF/README.md

 They must be one of: `uint8_t`, `uint16_t`, `uint32_t`, or `uint64_t`.

 It provides an interface that represents a physical device that has registers that can be read and written:

 ```cpp
 virtual void write(AddressType addr, DataType data) = 0;
 [[nodiscard]] virtual DataType read(AddressType addr) = 0;
 ```

-It is expected that the user's application will defined subclasses of this interface for each of the kinds of devices the application will communicate with.
+It is expected that the user's application will define subclasses of this interface for each of the kinds of devices the application will communicate with.
 These subclasses must implement these two functions at a minimum.

 This interface / abstract base class also provides a number of other member functions for other mechanisms for accessing registers.
 These functions are virtual, but not pure.